Plum pox: Management

 C5 genetically modified plum pox resistant plum (Prunus domestica).

 No cure or treatment is known for the disease once a tree becomes infected.
 Infected trees must be destroyed.
 Once the disease becomes established, control and prevention measures for plum pox include field surveys, use of certified nursery materials, control of aphids, and elimination of infected trees in nurseries and orchards.

-Papaïx et al 2014 introduces the ddal model software. ddal is an epidemiological model for sharka providing simulation of dispersal and optimization of control strategies for either epidemiological or economic threshold goals.

 Sources of resistance exist in Prunus, but are not common.
 A team of scientists from France and the United States has genetically engineered a plum pox-resistant plum called C5, and the resistance can be transferred through hybridization to other plum trees.
 The transgenic plum expresses a plum pox virus coat protein, the plant produces the coat protein mRNA and it is processed by a system called post transcriptional gene silencing (PTGS), which functions like the plants' immune system and is mechanistically similar to RNAi.